-Over the last year, we have seen some big names in online gambling receive some pretty hefty fines from the UK Gambling Commission following serious social responsibility failings within their gambling operations.
+Over the last year, we have seen big names in online bingo receive hefty fines from the UK Gambling Commission following social responsibility failings within their gambling operations.

 When you read up on how exactly SkyBet came up short with their social responsibility, you have to wonder how there were so many weaknesses.

-What we found most unacceptable was that there were 736 SkyBetting and Gaming players who had self-excluded but were able to create duplicate accounts and able to gamble on those accounts.
+What we found most unacceptable was that there were 736 SkyBetting and Gaming players who had self-excluded but were able to create accounts and gamble on those accounts.

 SkyBet Marketing Material Sent To Self-Excluded Players